theforeman/foreman-documentation/guides/README.md

       dnf -y install ruby ruby-devel rubygem-bundler python3-pip pip3 install linkchecker

-  If you prefer to install python packages into home folder rather than system-wide folder (requires root), then add `--user` option to the `pip3` command.
+  If you prefer to install Python packages into home folder rather than system-wide folder (requires root), then add `--user` option to the `pip3` command.
   Then continue to [install Ruby gems](#installing-ruby-gems).

 * In MacOS, required tools can be installed via brew but instead of "make" call "gmake":